 Not so with Prairie Homestead Senior Living.
 Our Board members are all local (and it's not uncommon to see them stop in at lunch time to join us), and so everything we do is a reflection of our focus - right here in Wichita.

 People before profits.
 In a nutshell, that's how we think.
 Sure, we have to be fiscally responsible and accountable.
 And our Administrator, Diane Hull, is a 25-year veteran here at Prairie Homestead with a strong background in finance.
 But we don't have to guarantee a certain Return on Investment to a group of investors in another time zone.
-We're true to who we are, and have been, for nearly 50 years.
+We're true to who we are, and have been, for over 50 years.

 Founded by the American Baptist laity and ministries in 1965, our mission is an expression of Christian values and morals.
 At Prairie Homestead you'll find residents who come from a wide variety of religious backgrounds, enriching the lives of all Prairie Homestead residents.
 We welcome all faiths with open arms and loving hearts.

-As our 50th birthday nears, perhaps one of the things we're most proud of is that 9 out of 10 new residents choose Prairie Homestead because they currently know, or have known, someone who's made their home here.
+One of the things we're most proud of is that 9 out of 10 new residents choose Prairie Homestead because they currently know, or have known, someone who's made their home here.
 That's right, multi-generations of families now reside at Prairie Homestead to gracefully age in place among friends and neighbors in one community.
 And we couldn't be more blessed to have them now living in the same community their mothers and fathers enjoyed.

 A lifestyle of freedom.
 A variety of options.
 And a plan for the future.
 Your plan, based on your decisions.
 All at a community like no other in Wichita.
 Come visit us at Prairie Homestead Senior Living.

 Diane Hull, Administrator 25 years at Prairie Homestead